nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Really?"

 "No lie.
 She's right, what I mean.
-All 'cept one thing."
+All &rsquo;cept one thing."

 "Yes?"